 Here’s a look at what you will see in a remodel for your high-end kitchen:

-- Natural flooring like wood or tile, or go for something unique like hardwood floor with a stone inlay; expect to pay between $5 and $12 per square foot, according to Zillow.
+- Natural flooring like wood, or go for something unique like hardwood floor with a stone inlay; expect to pay between $5 and $12 per square foot installed, according to Zillow.

 - Custom cabinetry with features that include spice racks and folding doors, includes real wood, which will cost anywhere from $15,000 to $45,000 based on 30 new, custom cabinets installed, according to Better Homes and Gardens.

-- Countertops that make a statement, with options such as natural stone, granite, marble or concrete will run you from $30 per square foot to almost $200.
+- Countertops that make a statement, with options such as natural stone quartzite, granite, marble, or concrete will cost you in the range of $45 to almost $150 per square foot installed.

 - High-end appliances — efficient and elegant with features like digital programming and integrated televisions turn ordinary appliances into extraordinary, but expect to pay between $5,000 and $15,000 for each.